kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## Example: Word Meaning Clusters

 "king," "queen," "man," "woman."
-Their embeddings cluster by gender and royalty.
+Their embeddings cluster by gender and royalty
 The distance between them carries semantic relationships

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.